dib-lab/dibsi/ANGUS.md

 biological science is strongly suggested.
 Faculty, postdocs, and research staff are more than welcome, as are industry employees.

+Note that this year we have much more room for attendees!

 A [draft schedule of hours for this year](SCHEDULE.html) is available.

 ## What will I learn if I attend?